Uniswap/docs/docs/sdk/v3/guides/liquidity/01-minting-position.md

 ### Giving approval to the `NonfungiblePositionManager` contract to transfer our tokens

-The first step is to give approval to the protocol's `NonfungiblePositionManager` to transfer our tokens.
+The first step is to give approval to the protocol's `NonfungiblePositionManager` to transfer our tokens:

 ```js reference title="Approving our tokens for transferring" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/6fba6da4d323804db56b3189ad1bbbaf18e6180f/v3-sdk/minting-position/src/example/Example.tsx#L113-L124